SecPodVN/easm-rnd/README.md

     └── README.md
 ```

-**Note:** Each app (EASM-portal, EASM-admin) has its own `shared/` directory for app-specific shared components.
-The `EASM-ui-core` package contains components and utilities shared across all EASM applications.
+**Note:** Each app (easm-web-portal, easm-web-admin) has its own `shared/` directory for app-specific shared components.
+The `easm-react` package contains components and utilities shared across all EASM applications.

 ## 🚀 Tech Stack